jocelin09/FragmentCommunication/README.md

 # FragmentCommunication
-Shows communication between fragment to fragment and fragment to activity.
+Shows communication between fragment to fragment and fragment to activity using interface.

 ##### <b> Attaching some screenshots: </b>